Neural Conditional Transport Maps: Abstract

 \section{Abstract}

 We present a neural framework for learning conditional optimal transport (OT) maps between probability distributions.
-Our approach introduces a conditioning mechanism capable of processing both categorical and continuous conditioning variables simultaneously.
+Conditional OT maps are transformations that adapt based on auxiliary variables, such as labels, time indices, or other parameters.
+They are essential for applications ranging from generative modeling to uncertainty quantification of black-box models.
+However, existing methods for generating conditional OT maps face significant limitations: input convex neural networks (ICNNs) impose severe architectural constraints that limit expressivity.
+At the same time, simpler conditioning strategies, such as concatenation, fail to model fundamentally different transport behaviors across conditions.
+Our approach introduces a conditioning mechanism capable of simultaneously processing both categorical and continuous conditioning variables, using learnable embeddings and positional encoding.
 At the core of our method lies a hypernetwork that generates transport layer parameters based on these inputs, creating adaptive mappings that outperform simpler conditioning methods.
-Comprehensive ablation studies demonstrate the superior performance of our method over baseline configurations.
-Furthermore, we showcase an application to global sensitivity analysis, offering high performance in computing OT-based sensitivity indices.
-This work advances the state-of-the-art in conditional optimal transport, enabling broader application of optimal transport principles to complex, high-dimensional domains such as generative modeling and black-box model explainability.
+We showcase the framework's practical impact through applications to global sensitivity analysis, enabling efficient computation of OT-based sensitivity indices for complex black-box models.
+This work advances the state-of-the-art in conditional optimal transport, enabling broader application of optimal transport principles to complex, high-dimensional domains such as generative modeling, black-box model explainability, and scientific computing.